qBioTurin/RNAseqv2/README.md

 ```
 * Log out and log back in so that your group membership is re-evaluated.

+### Reproducible Bioinformatics Community
+**RNAseqv2** is one of the tools developed under the umbrella of the Reproducible Bioinformatics project (http://www.reproducible-bioinformatics.org/), an open-source community aimed at providing to biologists and medical scientists an easyto-use and flexible framework, which also guarantees the ability to reproduce results independently by the underlying hardware, using Docker containerization (computational reproducibility).

 ### Disclaimer:
 **RNAseqv2**  developers have no liability for any use of **RNAseqv2**  functions, including without limitation, any loss of data, incorrect results, or any costs, liabilities, or damages that result from use of **RNAseqv2**.